broccoli-head/SCIdrop/README.md

 ```

 # 💡 Important - it's not an oversight but a feature
-Project includes lightweight database and media folder to provide two example chests with bunch of skins.
+Project includes lightweight database and media folder to provide two example chests with a bunch of skins.
 You can easily delete them to start with a clean, new project.

 # 💻 Used technologies
 Frontend: